MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 {% include lazy-image.html src="/images/cover-design-system-mentor-collective.jpg" alt="Case study's cover image showing a dashboard with UI elements" caption="Mentor Collective - Design System Illustration" figClass="" %}

 *To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of Mentor Collective.
-Screenshots will be displayed throughout this case study for illustration purposes.*
+Screenshots will be displayed throughout this case study for illustration purposes and might not represent the final work.*

 ## The Genesis

-When I first joined Mentor Collective, the design landscape of the product was fragmented.
-The company's growth story had been written by design contractors and product enthusiasts who weren't strictly designers.
+When I joined Mentor Collective, the design landscape of the product was fragmented.
+Throughout it's early development years, the company's story had been written by design contractors and product enthusiasts who weren't strictly designers.
 This meant a product dotted with inconsistent user experiences and visual identity.

-As the company's first full-time design recruit, I quickly identified a need for design system to create an unified voice.
+As the company's first full-time design recruit, I quickly identified a need for design system to create an unified voice, and allow us to scale rapidly and efficiently.

 ## Why a Design System?
 The pace of Mentor Collective's growth was intense.
 Our product had to cater to both B2C and B2B audiences, a multifaceted challenge.
 I believed that a design system would equip our product and engineering teams to handle the looming complexity, ensuring swift and consistent delivery of user value.

-## Crafting
+## Assessing Our Unique Needs
-I initiated this project by starting with an industry assessment.
-Given Mentor Collective's domain, the emphasis was clear: a robust dashboard design capable of handling large data set display and manipulation.
+I initiated this project by starting with assessing Mentor Collective's Product team needs.
+Given the company's mission to help millions of students and higher-ed administrators bridge the equity gap in post-secondary education, the emphasis was clear:
+- a robust dashboard design capable of handling large datasets to enable higher-ed administrators's work
+- a performant and mobile friendly application to connect students and manage communities

-A key step was to align the design system with our engineering stack for smooth integration.
+Another key step was to align the design system with our Engineering stack for smooth integration.
 I probed engineers for collaboration.
-They  provided valuable insights on potential open-source design systems.
+They provided valuable insights about which technology they were using and workflows they were following.

-Additionally, I integrated the just hired Design Lead's insights about the future trajectory of the design team to also inform our decision.
+Finnaly, I integrated the recently hired Design Lead's insights about the future trajectory of the design team to also inform our decision.

 ## Key Components & Principles
-To save us time and energy, we wanted to start with an open-source design system giving us the foundational structure to expand upon.
+To save us time and energy, we elected to choose an open-source design system giving us the foundational blocks to expand upon.

 Our guiding principles were clear: